Who’s Your Audience: Father’s Day

-The COVID-19 pandemic has accelerated many technological and social trends: the rise of remote work, the increase in video chat tools, and the explosion of CTV adoption.
+The COVID-19 pandemic has accelerated many technological and social trends: the rise of remote work, the increase in video chat tools, and the explosion of Connected TV adoption.
 However, while CTV subscriptions rose during lockdown, there was very little “new” content being produced thanks to a virus shutting down productions and delaying releases.

 This year, things are different.
 While the virus still sadly remains, the vaccine, mitigation measures, and better educational resources have allowed production studios to open back up and filming to resume.
 Additionally, streaming services are seemingly operating at full strength, new platforms have found their footing in the market, and services are signing and releasing new content to stay competitive in a crowded landscape.
 The result: the influx of new subscribers have a front-row seat to CTV’s big entertainment boom – and advertisers have an opportunity to engage an excited and engaged audience.

 It’s just a few months into the second half of 2021, and it’s already clear that the COVID content drought has ended.
 Netflix has announced that they’ll be releasing 42 movies between now and the end of the year.
 HBO will continue to release new Warner Brothers movies onto its HBO Max platform, along with the return of new original content.
 And platforms like Hulu and Peacock will benefit from the return of new primetime TV on linear networks, including flagship shows returning from hiatus.
 This fall will also see the return of big sporting events, including NFL and NCAA football that hopes to play to stadiums full of fans, which will also run on several streaming platforms.